 In general terms this is what you can do to hide the location of your cat photos

 Turn off the location services using camera settings.
 There is likely to be a settings ‘cog’ at the top right hand corner of the photo software window.
 Click on that and go from there.
 This setting prevents the camera geotagging the photo’s location.
 Job done.
 An alternative is to download an app to your photo which will strip metadata from the images.
+You can also try using a VPN to hide your location while browsing online

 For photos already taken you can remove the location from the metadata using Windows or Apple operating systems.
 For windows right click on the photo and go to properties.
 I’ll let you fiddle around from there.
 It will be a similar process for Apple computers.